jvermeir/netlify/README.md

 The purpose of this exercise is to show how Netlify can be used to support a development process.
 We would like to achieve the following goals:

-1. Find out if a new commit can be successfully deployed.
+1. Find out if a new commit can be deployed automatically.
 1. Support testing by a group of people on a stable version of the site.
 1. Try out a version of the site in production to find out if version A or version B works better.